eliheuer/national-park/README.md

-# national-park-vf
+# National Park Variable Font
-A fork of the typeface National Park, redrawn as a variable font.
+A fork of the National Park typeface, redrawn as a variable font.